Back to All

 Time

-Residential treatment facilities offers more intensive and longer term treatment than what is possible in a hospital.
+Residential treatment facilities offer more intensive and longer term treatment than what is possible in a hospital.
 Individuals are typically in an acute hospital for 3-7 days, while clients are our residential facility for an average of 30 days.
 The extended time allows medications to be leveled and adjusted, if needed.
 Clients have the opportunity to participate in extensive therapy which can often facilitate the healing process.
 Time allows clients to break pre-existing bad habits and learn new, healthy habits.
 Also, time provides more information which helps clarify complicated diagnostic pictures.
 HopeWay’s team of experts have the ability to work with clients in various settings which can be instrumental in understanding specific diagnoses.

 Community